As we plan ahead for the 2022 summer amidst lingering concerns regarding COVID-19 and the Omicron variant, consider the key information below.

 What is summer camp without campfires, cheers and special, crazy events?
 Not summer camp as we know and love it, that’s for sure!
 Campfires with all of our campers and counselors screaming along to ‘Lion Hunt’ or ‘Country Roads’ should be back in place this summer.
 We cannot wait to gather around the campfire altogether once again!

 Parents always love the fact that all campers get the opportunity to spend a night in a tent at one of our rustic camping sites on, or very close to, camp itself.
-Some campers love those trips too, some less so 😉 The viability of having groups of campers in small tents is not so great these days obviously.
-Our plan therefore is to keep a small number of camping trips for certain age groups.
+Some campers love those trips too, some less so 😉 Our plan is to keep a small number of camping trips for certain age groups.
 Our oldest campers will still participate in the TC Trek – 9 miles on the Allegheny Trail – and other fun and memorable trips will still take place on camp or in our beautiful surroundings of Pocahontas County, WV.
 Rest assured, every camper will be enjoying as much exposure to nature and the great outdoors as usual!

 It’s our aim for all staff to arrive at camp fully vaccinated, pending medical or other exemptions.
 Staff time off away from camp will be modified to limit their exposure to members of the public.
 As always, our counselor team is a key part of the success of everything we do and that will continue to be the case in 2022.